-Agility – Move Quickly, Precisely, and Safely (Your Safety Depends On It)
+Agility – The Ability to Move Quickly, Precisely, and Safely

 Coordination is defined as the ability to use different parts of the body together smoothly and efficiently.
 What this means is, to move efficiently, effectively, and precisely, there must be cohesion between a series of muscles, joints, and body parts.
 For example, let’s use the simple act of walking.
 When you walk, there is so much more action than is given credit for.
 Not only is one leg moving, the other leg and your core are engaged in stability.
 For this to happen and to happen “together”, the correct body parts have to be engaged at the right time and in the right manner.
 This is coordination and coordination is the reason why some people move so efficiently, gracefully, and fluidly where others move so inefficiently, awkwardly, and clumsily.